top of page

 Related assemblage works by Janet Strayer

-Too many people seem to find art to be intimidating.
-Yet the reality is that art has always been ready and able to be a valuable part of everyone's life.
+Too many people, especially adults, seem to feel intimidated by art.
+As if it asks something of us (and it may).
+Yet art has always been ready and able to be a valuable part of everyone's life.
 Collage, in particular, offers a means of creating individual works expressive of whatever one chooses.
-Art is an essential part of who we are as human beings.
-I fervently believe this, having expressed this thought in a recent humorous collage.
+I fervently believe that art is an essential part of who we are as human beings, as expressed in other columns here.
+Here's a recent humorous collage whose messageI respect enough to put as a header on my website.

 Be a Cut-up!

 Collage can tell a story or be an abstract design.
 What you do with it can be personal, political, or whatever strikes you.
 Random objects, letters, coloured shapes and things that usually don't go together can find themselves working together wonderfully well in a collage.
 Mix collage with painting or drawing if you like.
 If you don't like, no worries.
-As noted in this post, some renowned artists weren't heralded for their painting or drawing abilities so much as for their sense of putting assembled things together (collage) in ways that make us look at them.
+As noted in this post, some renowned artists weren't applauded for their painting or drawing abilities so much as for their sense of putting assembled things together (collage) in ways that make us look at them.

 You, too, probably have something interesting to explore creatively with collage.
 Surprise yourself!